 The Organization procures a portion of their legal services from a local law firm that employs an attorney who also serves on the Organization's Board of Directors.
 The attorney board member does not personally perform the legal services.
-For the year ended December 31, 2018, the total legal expense from related parties was \$403.
+For the years ended December 31, 2020 and 2019, the total legal expense from related parties was \$4,505 and \$15,680, respectively.